lambda-feedback/lambda-chat/README.md

 # Python Evaluation Function

-This repository contains the code needed to run a personalised chatbot under an evaluation function written in Python.
+This repository contains the code needed to run a modular chat functionality that provides multiple chatbot API endpoints [written in Python].

 ## Quickstart

-This chapter helps you to quickly set up a new Python evaluation function using this template repository.
+This chapter helps you to quickly set up a new Python chat module function using this repository.

 > [!NOTE]
 > To develop this function further, you will require the following environment variables in your `.env` file: